Articles on: Listings Management

 1. Open your portfolio.

-2. Click the property you want to attach documents to.
+2. Click the property to which you want to attach documents.

 3. Navigate to the Chat section inside the property.